gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 #### Step 2 - Get the Flow Token

 Next, we will need to authenticate with Power Automate in order to run the flow.
 We will utilize the `getAccessToken` method from the `Graph` component to authenticate with Flow.
 I recently updated the `SPTypes` enumerator with this new value.

+_Note - You must use the correct cloud environment, or you will get an authroization error when triggering the flow._

 `var auth = $REST.Graph.getAccessToken($REST.SPTypes.CloudEnvironment.Flow).executeAndWait();`